marcelfw/mgit/src/github.com/marcelfw/mgit/docs/manual.md

 #### Echo

-Echo lets you customize your own output of the found repositories.
+Echo lets you customise your own output of the found repositories.
 Uses standard Go text templating.
 The following values are provided: _Path_, _Name_ and _CurrentBranch_.

     mgit echo "{{ .Name }} - {{ .Path }} - {{ .CurrentBranch }}"